MachaGrasp: Morphology-Aware Cross-Embodiment Dexterous Hand Articulation Generation for Grasping: EXPERIMENTS

 \subsection{Articulation Prediction with Predicted Wrist Pose}

-To answer Q1, we evaluate our model in a realistic setting where wrist poses are \emph{predicted} rather than provided.
+To answer Q1, we evaluate MachaGrasp in a realistic setting where wrist poses are \emph{predicted} rather than provided.
 Specifically, we use 6-DoF GraspNet~\cite{mousavian2019graspnet} to generate parallel-gripper candidates per object, and map each candidate to a hand-specific wrist pose using a calibrated rigid transform $\Delta_{\text{hand}}$:

 Since some GraspNet proposals are of low quality or collide with the target object, we adopt the learned grasp stability evaluator from~\cite{taunyazov2023refining} to filter out infeasible poses before articulation prediction.